Emrys365/alfred_workflows/cdTool/README.md

  - open the given path/file in Finder
  - (cmd) reveal the given path/file in Finder
  - (ctrl) open the given path/file in iTerm
+ - (shift) copy the selected path to Clipboard

 It can remember at most MAX_LENGTH history records that you searched before and you can access them again conveniently.

 > MAX_LENGTH is a variable that limits the maximum number of records to remember, and you could modify it as you like in `Workflow Configuration (Environment Variables)`.

+> [!TIP]
+> Fuzzy search and search for Chinese characters with Pinyin are now supported!

 ##### Download: